roman/navorski.el/README.md

 Viktor Navorski is a fictional character from the movie [The Terminal](http://en.wikipedia.org/wiki/The_Terminal), that _lived_ in a terminal.
 Got the pun right?

+## Development

+Pull requests are very welcome!
+Please try to follow these simple rules if applicable:

+* Please create a topic branch for every separate change you make.

+* Update the README file.

+* Please **do not change** the version number.

+#### Open Commit Bit

+navorski.el has an open commit bit policy: Anyone with an accepted pull request gets added as a repository collaborator.
+Please try to follow these simple rules:

+* Commit directly onto the master branch only for typos, improvements to the readme and documentation.

+* Create a feature branch and open a pull-request early for any new features to get feedback.

+* Make sure you adhere to the general pull request rules above.

 ## License